 And that’s exactly, I now believe, the answer to the clutter question:

 There is no one final definition because we all define clutter in a very personal and unique way.

 Clutter is in the eye of the beholder.

 If you decide that something you have in your home/life is clutter, it’s clutter.
 If you decide something isn’t clutter, it’s no clutter.
 No matter what someone else thinks.

 Our personal situation and our individual values, beliefs and perceptions determine what clutter is – it can mean something different for each of us.

-Clutter can be anything that we keep/store although it doesn’t serve us: we don’t need it, we don’t use it, we don’t love it.
+Clutter can be anything that we keep in our life although it doesn’t serve us.

 If we are not fully aware of our values and priorities, of our purpose and our goals in life, we struggle to decide what’s meaningful to us and what’s not, what serves us and what doesn’t.